Measuring Weak-to-Strong Legibility of Reasoning Models: Background and Related Work

 \subsection{Weak-to-Strong Generalization}

-Transfer utility connects to weak-to-strong generalization, where large, strong models train with respect to signals produced by weaker models \cite{burnsWeaktoStrongGeneralizationEliciting2023}. \citet{zhangBREADBranchedRollouts2025} study teacher-to-student transfer for accelerating post-training, while \citet{langDebateHelpsWeaktostrong2025,wuAliceProactiveLearning2025} propose active learning curricula based on traces. \citet{palExplanationsGeneralizeLarge2026} follow a similar framework, measuring the cross-model response consistency conditioned on a reasoning trace.
-We index these behaviors over \textit{teachers} rather than students, measuring how teacher trace properties scaffold student learning.
+Transfer utility connects to weak-to-strong generalization, where large, strong models train with respect to signals produced by weaker models \citep{burnsWeaktoStrongGeneralizationEliciting2023}. \citet{zhangBREADBranchedRollouts2025} study teacher-to-student transfer for accelerating post-training, while \citet{langDebateHelpsWeaktostrong2025,wuAliceProactiveLearning2025} propose active learning curricula based on traces. \citet{palExplanationsGeneralizeLarge2026} observe the effect of transferring reasoning to weak models, but do not compare across \textit{large reasoners}.
+Transfer as an optimization methodology has been shown to improve sample efficiency and capabilities of RLMs \citep{lee2026correctnesslearningrobustreasoning} without showing effects on legibility.

 Legibility of strong model outputs has been tied to weak-to-strong generalization. \citet{kirchnerProverVerifierGamesImprove2024} defines legibility with a prover-verifier game, where a weak verifier must learn to invalidate responses from a stronger, misaligned prover.
-We extend this setup to intermediate reasoning traces and reframe it as a non-adversarial, pedagogical interaction, enabling connections between legibility for safety and for distillation, caching and re-use.
+We extend this setup to intermediate reasoning traces and reframe it as a non-adversarial interaction, enabling connections between legibility for safety and for distillation, caching, and re-use.